 This type of under-a-minute wedding video snippet has gained a ton of popularity in the last few years because of the ease of sharing on social media.
-I Heart My Groom Films make really great trailers that are quick and easy to view and share!
-Here’s a trailer they made for Nina + Devon’s wedding.
+I Heart Creative Films make really great trailers that are quick and easy to view and share.
 I also love this teaser by Jay + Mack Films!

 Usually under 10 minutes (the average is anywhere from three to seven minutes), a wedding highlight film and is a montage of the highlights of the day’s events.
 This is what you’ll typically see on wedding videographers’ web portfolios; the shorter length makes it easy to share with family and friends and usually has a song or two (sometimes intermingled with audio clips like vows or toasts).
 Here’s the highlight film from Ashley and Tyler’s wedding in Barcelona; I also love Sarah and Erin’s wedding highlight film (another one by Amari Productions!).

-A feature film is longer, and I’m not sure about averages, but definitely significantly longer than the highlight film; I’ve seen anywhere from 30 minutes to an hour and a half.
-Here’s an example of a longer feature film from Amari Productions.
+A feature film is longer, and I’m not sure about averages, but definitely significantly longer than the highlight film; I’ve seen anywhere from 15 minutes to an hour and a half.
+Here’s an example of a longer feature film from Amari Productions, and one of my VERY favorites, Tracy + Alex’s feature from I Heart Creative Films.
 Essentially, the story of your wedding day is a little more robustly told with a feature film, simply because there is more time to do so (and usually more audio coverage, too).

 Ceremony or toast edits